Undergraduate Safety-Occ and Env Sfty & Hlth

 Presents a systematic account of the foundations of safety to students with little previous knowledge of the subject.
 It presents the accident problem, philosophical implications, concepts of accident causation and countermeasures, and an overview of specific areas of safety concern: fire, water safety, traffic, disasters, etc.

-ALCOHOL AND OTHER DRUGS
+ALCOHOL AND OTHER DRUGS (GI)

 Safety-Occ and Env Sfty & Hlth 255